 - Use POLICE in first 72 hours of injury.

-- Do not ignore Hamstring pain.
-It requires attention and a correct diagnosis as the sciatic nerve runs through the hamstring, meaning your pain could be referred from a pinched nerve.
+- Do not ignore the pain.
+Overworked hamstrings require attention and a correct diagnosis as the sciatic nerve runs through the hamstring, meaning your pain could be referred from a pinched nerve.

 - Important to warm-up and cool down.